Family Supports Program

 Special Services at Home (SSAH)

 VON’s Special Services at Home Program (SSAH) provides personalized support for children with developmental and/or physical disabilities, 17 years of age and younger.
 The program is intended to support the growth and development of children and also provides meaningful respite to family caregivers.
-The program is funded by the Ministry of Community and Social Services and is one of the largest Family Supports programs supporting many children in our communities.
+The program is partially funded by the Ministry of Community and Social Services and is one of the largest Family Supports programs supporting many children in our communities.

 VON will assist you to apply for the Special Services at Home Program and develop a personalized plan to meet your needs.
 VON will assist in the completion of the application and support you through the steps of the process.

 The Familyhome Program supports adults with a developmental disability to live in a family setting.
 The definition of family is broad - it could be a couple with children, a single person, or empty nesters.
 Each person is matched to a compatible family that has been screened by VON.
 This match is the cornerstone of the Familyhome program.

 The screening of families is a thoughtful process.
 The first requirement is a family's desire to welcome someone to live in their home.
 VON will then complete a screening process which will include a criminal reference check and a personal interview.
 When a compatible match is found, a gradual transition occurs until the person moves in and begins to become part of the family.

 When you become a Familyhome Provider you begin a rewarding life-sharing experience, bringing your gifts, interests, and skills to someone who will benefit from your home.
 Our providers have shared that they receive as much as they give.

 Host Respite Program